cuongvuong-phoenix/dotfiles/README.md

     ./install.sh
     ```

 -   The installation will backup config file if it is exists and is not linked to the correct place.
-All backup files are under `./BACKUP/<CURRENT DATE_TIME>/`
+All backup files are under `./BACKUP/<CURRENT DATE_TIME>/`.
--   If you haven't install `oh-my-zsh` before, then after the first time installation of it, you need to **run the command above again** to get effect of configurations.
+-   If you haven't install `oh-my-zsh` before, then after the first time installation of it, you'll need to **run the command above again** to get effect of configurations.
--   Install any [Nerd Font](https://github.com/ryanoasis/nerd-fonts/releases/) and set it as default font for your Terminal.
+-   Install any [Nerd Font](https://github.com/ryanoasis/nerd-fonts) and set it as default font for your Terminal.

 ## List of Packages and Configurations